stoyan-stoyanov/vibeflow/README.md

 ![Release date](https://img.shields.io/github/release-date/stoyan-stoyanov/yololang?style=social)

 ## From docstrings to done.
 Sometimes.
 Life's too short for boilerplate. `yololang` is a python package for developers who have too much trust in AI and are not afraid to move fast and break things with AI slop.
-`yololang` generates function implementations from function definitions, using your type hints and docstrings.
-Stop implementing, start believing.
-Just define a function stub with type hints and a docstring, and `@yolo` will do the rest.
-It's the ultimate tool when your need for speed outweighs your fear of beautifully crafted AI spaghetti code.
+Stop implementing, start believing! `yololang` generates function implementations from function stubs.
+Just write a function definition with type hints and a docstring, and `@yolo` will do the rest.
+It's the ultimate tool when your need for speed outweighs your fear of AI spaghetti code.

 ## 🛠️ Features
 - **AI-Powered Function Generation**: Automatically generate function implementations using LLMs